Skip to content

 When a kit does not pay off

 The device only earns its keep if you keep using it.
 Buy a $60 LED kit, whiten twice, and abandon it, and your cost per use is worse than a single box of strips.
-The same “does it get used enough” test applies to any at-home beauty gadget, which is exactly the framing in our guide on whether a beauty device pays for itself.
-If you are a set-it-and-forget-it buyer, the recurring gel cost - not the light - is what decides whether the kit was a bargain.
+The same “does it get used enough” test applies to any at-home beauty gadget, which is the framing in our guide on whether a beauty device pays for itself.
+If you are a set-it-and-forget-it buyer, the recurring gel cost decides whether the kit was a bargain, not the light.

 Cost comparison only, not medical or dental advice.
 Prices are typical 2026 US ranges and shift by brand and retailer; check current listings and consult your dentist about what suits your teeth.